danth6961/tsp-rebalance-app/Project_Handoff.md

 1. Verify `engine.py` allocations match `constants.py`.
 2. Verify `app.py` regime card labels match `constants.py`.
-3. Decide whether to update `storage.py` default current allocation.
+3. Decide whether to remove any leftover experimental entries from `constants.py`.
-4. Remove any remaining automatic IFT count / auto-transaction logging if it still exists.
+4. Consider tightening `should_use_tsp_ift()` further if the user wants even less turnover.
-5. Consider making the detailed decision breakdown a little more compact or more visual.
+5. Consider adding a clearer visual cue in the sidebar for the G-only safety move.
 6. Consider adding a “data source health” section so the app clearly shows when it is using fallback/default values.

 ---